Ambient Computing: Google Closes the Gap at Google I/O 2022

 There was perhaps, no better example of Google’s power to make life-changing digital experiences than in the closing moments of Sundar Pichai’s keynote address when he unveiled a prototype of Google’s mixed-reality glasses.
 The video demonstrates how real-time translations can be projected to the lens of the glasses during a natural conversation.
 The result is undeniably powerful and emotional, arguably the pinnacle of how technology can augment our lives.

-In a few short months, Apple will likely introduce their smart glasses to the world, and they will be beautiful and sleek, and they will be available in every Apple store.
+In a few short months, Apple will likely introduce their smart glasses to the world.
+They will be beautiful and sleek, and they will be available in every Apple store.
 But without the powerful translation engine and other machine learning platforms Google has assembled over the course of the past decade they will just be a novelty.

 While nothing overtly splashy was unveiled at Google I/O this year, it was a watershed moment for the company.
 By finally offering a seamless, connected experience across native Android devices in this new ambient computing world where we transition from smart car to smart home, Google is poised to truly compete with Apple.
 With the powerful A.I. infrastructure they’ve built, Google could dominate the future of mobile computing.